Erkaman/wireframe-world/README.md

 ![Animated](images/anim.gif)

+## Implementation Details

+As for the implementation, it is not very difficult stuff; I divide up the world into chunks(just like in Minecraft), and as the camera traverses the world, the chunks that become out of range are thrown away and are no longer rendered.
+And in the far away horizon I keep adding new chunks, to give the illusion that the world is infinite.

 ## Build

 To run the demo locally on your computer, first change your directory to the directory of the project, then run